Phinny01/Capstone/README.md

 * users must be able to watch videos on the app
 * Users must be able to share videos
 * Users must be able to log out of their account
+* * auto-suggest videos based on the videos
 *
 *
 * ...

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
+* [fill in your optional user stories here]
-* auto-suggest videos based on the videos

 * suggest videos based on the user’s location
-* users should be able to rate songs
+* users should be able to rate videos
 * allow users to save videos in a playlist
 * allow users to share playlists
 * Handle playlist’s privacy so that everyone or only some people can see the playlist